← All articles

 And you still advance.

-Why 70% Specifically
+Why 70% specifically

 The threshold had to thread a needle.

-Set it too high -- say 90% -- and you're back in perfectionism territory.
+Set it too high (say 90%) and you're back in perfectionism territory.
 One rough week torpedoes your month.
 People disengage the same way they always do.

-Set it too low -- say 50% -- and there's no behavioral pressure at all.
+Set it too low (say 50%) and there's no behavioral pressure at all.
 You can half-commit and still "succeed," which means the system isn't actually shaping habits.

 Streaks are psychologically brutal.
-They punish a single bad day with the same weight as a month of bad days -- your streak is gone either way.
+They punish a single bad day with the same weight as a month of bad days.
+Your streak is gone either way.
 And once it's gone, motivation collapses.
 "I already lost my 30-day streak, why bother starting over?"

 The Protocol doesn't use streaks for progression.
 It uses phases.

 Phases are cumulative.
-Foundation phase takes 30 days.
+Foundation takes 30 days.
 Momentum takes 60.
 Transformation takes 90.
 Lifestyle takes 180.
 Each builds on the last.

-A bad month can stall your progress -- your phase won't advance if you drop below the threshold.
+A bad month can stall your progress.
+Your phase won't advance if you drop below the threshold.
 But it never resets.
 You don't lose the months you already banked.
 A rough patch means you're paused, not back at zero.

 This distinction matters more than it sounds.
 Resets trigger quitting.
 Pauses trigger recovery.
 The psychology is completely different.